starlightrobotics/arcane-manual/README.md

 ARCANE Manual is a curated repository of AI Role-playing LLMs, chatbots, services, apps, interfaces, offline tools, and hardware tips.
 This manual provides insight for where to start, and reference links for seasoned developers.

-To suggest the updates or edits, contact me on [Reddit](https://www.reddit.com/r/starlightrobotics/) or [Discord](https://discord.gg/zarD7dweKz).
+To suggest updates or edits, contact me on [Reddit](https://www.reddit.com/r/starlightrobotics/) or [Discord](https://discord.gg/zarD7dweKz).

 [Hardware](hardware.md) is needed to run LLMs locally.